Why It Works

 Freshly ground black pepper

 8 sprigs fresh thyme

 Pat pork chops dry with a paper towel.
-Combine salt and sugar in a small bowl.
-Season pork chops generously on all sides with salt/sugar mixture (you most likely won't need to use all of the mixture to season the chops).
+Season pork chops generously on all sides with all of the sugar.
+Season with salt to taste.
 Transfer to a wire rack set in a rimmed baking sheet and refrigerate, uncovered, at least 8 hours and up to 24.

 The next day, preheat oven to 250°F. Place baking sheet with pork chops in oven and cook until an instant read thermometer inserted into the center of the chops registers 100 to 110°F on for medium-rare, about 30 minutes, or 110 to 120°F for medium, about 35 minutes.
 To prevent overcooking, start checking temperature 5 to 10 minutes before suggested time.
 Remove from oven.

 Heat oil in a large stainless steel or cast iron skillet over medium-high heat until just smoking.
 Place pork chops in skillet and cook, turning occasionally, until starting to brown, about 1 1/2 minutes.
 Add butter, shallots, and thyme to skillet.
 Continue cooking, spooning shallots and thyme on top of chops and basting with butter until golden brown on both sides and well-crusted, about 2 minutes longer.
 Stack pork chops with tongs, hold them on their sides, and sear the fat caps on the edges until crisp, about a minute.
 Remove pan from heat, transfer chops to a clean rack set in a rimmed baking sheet, and let rest for 3 to 5 minutes.

 Just before serving, reheat drippings in pan until smoking.
 Pour hot drippings over chops.
 They should sizzle and crisp a bit.
 Serve immediately.

 |Saturated Fat 29g||146%|